Yao Ming: Philanthropy

 Yao has also participated in many charity events during his career, including the NBA's Basketball Without Borders program.
 In the NBA's offseason in 2003, Yao hosted a telethon, which raised US$300,000 to help stop the spread of SARS.
 In September 2007, he held an auction that raised US$965,000 (CN¥6.75 million), and competed in a charity basketball match to raise money for underprivileged children in China.
 He was joined by fellow NBA stars Steve Nash, Carmelo Anthony, and Baron Davis, and Hong Kong actor Jackie Chan.
 After the 2008 Sichuan earthquake, Yao donated $2 million to relief work and created the Yao Ming Foundation to help rebuild schools destroyed in the earthquake.

-Yao has also been a dedicated supporter of Special Olympics.
-He serves as Global Ambassador and member of the International Board of Directors.

 Conservation work

+Yao partnered with WildAid to appear in commercials and documentaries to educate citizens on the harmful effects of shark fin soup on shark species.
+From 2011 to 2018, consumption of shark fin soup dropped by 70% in China.
 In August 2012, Yao started filming a documentary about the northern white rhinoceros.
 He is also an ambassador for elephant conservation.
 In 2014, he was also part of the documentary The End of the Wild about elephant conservation.
 Yao has filmed a number of public service announcements for elephant and rhino conservation for the "Say No" campaign with partners African Wildlife Foundation and WildAid.